Location: Sacramento, Calif.

 About the News Organization: CALmatters is a nonpartisan, nonprofit journalism venture committed to explaining how California’s state Capitol works and why it matters.
 Environmental regulation, education, health care, criminal justice, economic inequality — the debates on these issues and others have a profound impact on the lives of 38 million Californians and beyond.
 Our team of experienced journalists, with the time and resources to dig deep, is committed to meaningfully informing Californians about the players, politics, and interests that shape the issues that affect their lives.
 Over the past year CALmatters set out to continue building a nonprofit platform that would reach a large and influential audience with information and tools that hold politicians accountable and empower Californians to participate meaningfully in their democracy.

-About the Position: The Report for America corps member will cover poverty with a legislative and data focus as part of The California Divide.
+About the Position: The Report for America corps member covers poverty with a legislative and data focus as part of The California Divide.

 About “The California Divide” Collaboration: Poverty is the biggest coverage gap in the state.
 In response to this, CALmatters, McClatchy’s five California news organizations and the 25 Digital First newsrooms have created a news hub with a collaboration project about poverty titled “The California Divide.”
 The California Divide is an unprecedented news partnership that combines the strengths of respected news-gathering organizations across the state.
 The shared goal is to build a sustainable and replicable model for data-driven, change-making journalism in this critically underserved coverage area.